 Image: Graphic Mama

-Creating mascots are useful for branding.
-Mascots or character illustrations are considered as one of the branding assets for companies.
-Having mascots also somewhat put a friendly face behind the logo.
+Creating mascots is useful for branding.
+Mascots or character illustrations are considered one of a company’s branding assets.
+Having mascots also puts a friendly face behind the logo.

 9. Fashion illustrations